JessicaJuliet/irish-gold-distillers/README.md

 #### Returning Visitor Goals

-* As a returning visitor, I want to explore the whiskey distilleries in Ireland
+* As a returning visitor, I want to explore the whiskey distilleries in Ireland and filter by county
 * As a returning visitor, I want to easily find the location of whiskey distilleries on an interactive map
 * As a returning visitor, I want to read about and see photos of the whiskey distilleries in Ireland